JOBS : A +

 Bringing jobs back to America was arguably the most effective of all of Donald Trump's campaign messages.
 This was proven by his incredibly impressive victories in the Rust Belt where he won the states of Indiana, Michigan, Ohio, and Pennsylvania.
 The three latter states were previously dominated by the Democrat Presidents over the last 20 - 30 years.

-UPDATE: Under Trump the number of employed Americans are at a record high of 153,513,000, over 2 million new jobs created, unemployment claims at at a 43 year low, unemployment rate at a 17 year low and job openings at a record high.
+UPDATE: The number of employed Americans are at a record high of 155,215,000, (now nine new record highs), over 3 million new jobs created, unemployment rate at a 45 year, job openings at a record high , wages up the highest since 2007 and jobless claims at a 44 year low.

 1/24/17: President Donald Trump signed an executive order advancing the Keystone XL and Dakota Access pipelines.
 A project, which has been on the shelf for more than four years due to federal government deliberations and eventual rejection.
 The arguments in favor of the pipeline, many of which President Trump has touted, includes job creation.
 In fact most experts predict tens of thousands of new jobs.
 It was also reported that the Dakota Access Pipeline expected to bring $100M a year to North Dakota.